ReactorKit/ReactorKit/README.md

 ## ⚠️ Prerelease Stage

 This document is currently in prereleasing stage.
 Everything can be changed in the future.
+Major changes can be found in the [Changelog](#changelog) section.

 ---